ugrewer/APSIM_RotationTraining/docs/basic crop rotations.rst

 The here shown option just provides one example.
 When you utilise APSIM for a very specific research objective, it is advisable to specify *Report nodes* that are most suitable to answering your research question.
-For further detailed information on how to utilise Report Notes, and particularly how to use the Transition Report, please consult the section :doc:`What to Do When It Doesn't Work </What to Do When It Doesn't Work>`.
+For further detailed information on how to utilise Report Notes, and particularly how to use the Transition Report, please consult the section :doc:`What to Do When It Doesn't Work </Diagnosis>`.

 Adding a Rugplot